 Concerning nutrition, almonds are reasonably nutritious seeds.
 They have essential nutrients that can help your little piggies to lead a better and healthier life.
 See the following nutrients for instance:

-- Dietary fiber, this one is useful in digestion and the prevention of constipation.
+- Dietary fiber.
+This one is useful in digestion and the prevention of constipation.

-- Vitamin E, this vitamin is rich in antioxidants and thus helps in the elimination of free radicals.
+- Vitamin E. This vitamin is rich in antioxidants and thus helps in the elimination of free radicals.

 - The magnesium mineral is useful for the control of blood sugar levels in the body.

-Without denying, almonds have a fair share of risks to guinea pigs.
+Almonds have a fair share of risks to guinea pigs.
 That is why you will need to regulate how much almonds you feed to your piggies.
 Your guinea pig can fundamentally be affected by the following factors:

 - Almonds are rich in excess fat.
 Too much fat is harmful to your little pet and can change its health if eaten over regular periods.